HYPERLITE DAY SALE丨UP TO $120 OFF

 A critical "gotcha" for B2B buyers is the difference between lab-tested efficiency and field performance.
 Most IES LM-79 reports are conducted at a controlled ambient temperature of 25°C (77°F).

 In practice, industrial ceilings often reach 40-50°C (104-122°F).
-Driver efficiency typically degrades 0.3-0.5% per °C above 25°C. In a warehouse at 45°C, you are looking at an additional 6-10% efficiency reduction that is never mentioned on a standard datasheet.
+Based on general engineering heuristics, driver efficiency typically degrades by 0.3% to 0.5% for every degree Celsius above 25°C. In a warehouse at 45°C, this can result in an additional 6–10% efficiency loss that is rarely reflected on a standard datasheet.

 Total Harmonic Distortion (THD) and Voltage Transients

-High THD can cause:
+High THD can lead to:

 • Nuisance tripping of sensitive circuit breakers.